milanaryal/milanaryal.github.io/_posts/2014/2014-12-03-hello-world.md

 > It is automatically transformed by Jekyll into a static site whenever I push this repository to GitHub.
 >
 > I was tired of having my blog posts end up in a database off on some remote server.
 That is backwards.
-I’ve lost valuable posts that way.
+I've lost valuable posts that way.
 I want to author my posts locally in Textile or Markdown.
 My blog should be easily stylable and customizable any way I please.
 It should take care of creating a feed for me.
 And most of all, my site should be stored on GitHub so that I never lose data again.